A service provided by the BC Centre for Disease Control

 Complications

-Most types of HPV do not cause any health problems.
-However, some can cause changes in your cells that can lead to cancer.
-Of these types of cancers, cervical cancer is the most likely.
+Most HPV infections do not cause any health problems.
+Some can cause changes in your cells that can lead to cancer.
+These changes happen slowly, so it takes many years for a high-risk HPV type infection to develop into cancer, if at all.
+Of these types of cancers, cervical cancer is the most common.

 Prevention

-The HPV vaccine can help prevent most genital cancers and genital warts.
+The HPV vaccine can help prevent most cancers and genital warts.
 This vaccine is available for people of all genders.
 The vaccine will not help get rid of an existing HPV infection, but it can prevent future infections.
+If you already have an HPV infection, getting the vaccine can still prevent new infections with different HPV types.

 Downloadable Guides